ray-project/ray/doc/source/serve/index.md

 :::{dropdown} Data scientist
 :animate: fade-in-slide-down

 Serve is easy to use.
 You can test your models (and your entire deployment graph) on your local machine before deploying it to production on a cluster.
-You don't need to know heavyweight Kubernetes concepts or cloud providers to use Serve.
+You don't need to know heavyweight Kubernetes concepts or cloud configurations to use Serve.

 :::

 :::{dropdown} ML engineer
 :animate: fade-in-slide-down

-Serve helps you scale out the deployment and runs them reliably, efficiently, and cheaply to save costs.
-With Serve's first-class model composition API, you can combine models together and build end-to-end application.
+Serve helps you scale out the deployment and runs them reliably and efficiently to save costs.
+With Serve's first-class model composition API, you can combine models together and build end-to-end applications.
 Additionally, Serve natively runs on Kubernetes with minimal operation overhead.
 :::

-:::{dropdown} ML Platform engineer
+:::{dropdown} ML platform engineer
 :animate: fade-in-slide-down

 Serve specializes in ML model serving.
-As such, it can be an important and reliable component as part of your ML Platform stack.
+As such, it can be an important and reliable component as part of your ML platform stack.
 Serve supports arbitrary Python code and therefore integrates well with the MLOps ecosystem.
 You can use it with model optimizers (ONNX, TVM), model monitoring systems (Seldon Alibi, Arize), model registries (MLFlow, Weights and Biases), machine learning frameworks (XGBoost, Scikit-learn), data app UIs (Gradio, Streamlit), and Web API frameworks (FastAPI, gRPC).

 :::

-## How does Serve compare to X
+## How does Serve compare to ...

 :::{dropdown} TFServing, TorchServe, ONNXRuntime
 :animate: fade-in-slide-down